by Stefan Kiesbye

 The village of Hemmersmoor is a place untouched by time and shrouded in superstition: There is the grand manor house whose occupants despise the villagers, the small pub whose regulars talk of revenants, the old mill no one dares to mention.
 This is where four young friends come of age—in an atmosphere thick with fear and suspicion.
 Their innocent games soon bring them face-toface with the village's darkest secrets in this eerily dispassionate, astonishingly assured novel, evocative of Stephen King's classic short story "Children of the Corn" and infused with the spirit of the Brothers Grimm.

 When I was younger I read two short stories that gave me the chills.
 I still remember them as if it were yesterday.
-They were Lamb to the Slaughter by Roald Dahl and The Lottery by Shirley Jackson. (click on the links to read them..eep) Your House is on Fire, Your Children All Gone reminded me of those dark tales.
+They were Lamb to the Slaughter by Roald Dahl and The Lottery by Shirley Jackson.ep) Your House is on Fire, Your Children All Gone reminded me of those dark tales.
 The book takes us to the superstitious and creepy town of Hemmersmoor, Germany.
 Four young friends share dark tales from their own childhood.
 This was spine-chilling and the perfect read for fall.

 I enjoyed this strange little book and if you like creepy tales, then Your House is on Fire, Your Children All Gone is for you.
-I was at B&N and happen to see this on display and picked it up.
+I was at Barnes and Noble and happened to see this on display and picked it up.
 I love the little creepy girl on the cover and as I picked it up *squeee* Be sure and check out the book cover -turn the image ever so slightly and eeeeeeeee!
 Brilliant, just brilliant!

 Never miss a post by adding Caffeinated to your Inbox